 Pursuant to the Company's Certificate of Incorporation, the board of directors is divided into three classes, denominated Class I, Class II, and Class III, with members of each class holding office for staggered three-year terms.
-There are currently four Class III Directors, three Class I Directors, and four Class II Directors.
-The respective terms of the Class III Directors and Marc Tessier-Lavigne, Ph.D., who was elected a director by the board of directors on November 18, 2011, of the Class I Directors, and of the Class II Directors expire at the 2012 Annual Meeting, the 2013 Annual Meeting, and the 2014 Annual Meeting, respectively (in all cases, subject to the election and qualification of their successors and to their earlier death, resignation, or removal).
+There are currently three Class I Directors whose term expires at the 2013 Annual Meeting, four Class II Directors whose term expires at the 2014 Annual Meeting, and five Class III Directors whose term expires at the 2015 Annual Meeting (in all cases, subject to the election and qualification of their successors and to their earlier death, resignation, or removal).